vsrc/jaguar/README.md

 ## Built-in zero setup database without structure

-Since underlying database is NoSql type of database, there is no need to do any database tables/structure setup.
+Since the underlying database is a NoSql type of database, there is no need to do any database tables/structure setup.
 It accepts any data as long as it is in JSON format.

 ## Purpose